 We mentioned Wanaka River Journeys earlier as they offer great jet boat tours, but they also offer a fun-filled day out rafting.

 Jet boat along the Matukituki River surrounded by mountain ranges and majestic glaciers.
 Then, stroll through a beech forest and jump on a packraft and go with the flow of the river.

-The National Transport and Toy Museum is one of my most favourite museums I’ve been to.
-Some may not be so enthused when hearing the word ‘museum’, but this one is fascinating for all.
+The National Transport and Toy Museum is one of the best museums I’ve been to in New Zealand.
+Some individuals may not be so enthused when reading the word ‘museum’, but this one is fascinating for all.
 This is especially a must-see for car lovers.

 They actually have one of the largest private collections in the world, in this small town of Wanaka!
 There’s a large collection of rare and wacky aircrafts, automobiles, porcelain dolls, teddy bears and much more.